francescobarbarulo/kubernetes-starter-pack/guides/lab0.md

 # Lab 0

 The lab is composed by a dedicated Ubuntu 22.04 virtual machine, from now on called `student` machine (`student@lab`).
-On top of it you will find five different isolated environments:
+On top of it you will find six different isolated environments:

 | Environment | Shell | Description |
 |---|---|---|